arteprog/Processando-Processing/tutoriais-PT/python-transformacoes_2D.md

     rotate(radians(-45))

-    rect(0, 0, 12, 37)     # right arm
+    rect(0, 0, 12, 37)     # braço direito
     popMatrix()
 ```

+Agora, concluímos o programa inserindo a animação.
+O braço esquerdo deve girar de 0 ° a 135 ° e vice-versa.
+Como o movimento do braço é simétrico, o ângulo do braço direito sempre será o valor negativo do ângulo do braço esquerdo.
+Para simplificar, iremos em incrementos de 5 graus.

 Now we complete the program by putting in the animation.
-Theleft arm has to rotate from 0° to 135° and back.Since the arm-waving is symmetric, theright-arm angle will always be the negative value ofthe left-arm angle.
+Thebraço esquerdo has to rotate from 0° to 135° and back.Since the arm-waving is symmetric, theright-arm angle will always be the negative value ofthe left-arm angle.
 To make things simple,we will go in increments of 5degrees.

 ```
 armAngle = 0